-Scriptures links are also available in the Catholic Periodical and Literature Index, New Testament Abstracts, and Old Testament Abstracts.
+Scriptures links are also available in New Testament Abstracts, and Old Testament Abstracts.

-You can get to each of these databases by clicking the links in the box on the left side of the screen.
+You can get to each of these databases by clicking the All Theology Databases" link in the box on the left side of the screen.
 It you are starting at the Gumberg Library home page, you would get to these databases in the same way you would get to the ATLA Religion Database, as described in Step 1 above.

 You will find the Scriptures links for each of these other databases in the same place as on the ATLA Religion Database interface.

 The main differences between the ATLA Religion Scriptures list and the Scriptures lists in the other theology databases are:

 To get more quickly to what you want in these Scriptures lists, use the Browse search box.
 Type the name of the book you are interpreting in the search box, then click the Browse button.

 This will take you to the start of the listings for that book and you can scroll through from there.